ocbe-uio/imml/README.md

 Usage
 --------

-This package provides a user-friendly interface to apply these algorithms to user-provided data.
-*iMML* was designed to be compatible with widely-used machine learning and data analysis tools, such as Pandas, NumPy, Scikit-learn, andLightning, hence allowing researchers to **apply machine learning models with minimal programming effort**.
-Moreover, it can be easily integrated into Scikit-learn pipelines for data preprocessing and modeling.

-For this demonstration, we will generate a random dataset, that we have called ``Xs``, as a multi-modal dataset to simulate a multi-modal scenario:
+For this example, we will generate a random multi-modal dataset, that we have called ``Xs``:

 ```python
 import numpy as np